JosephEoff/josepheoff.github.io/_posts/2021-05-15-howtosolder-17-headset.md

 With the wires all tinned, you can start with the next (slightly) tricky part.

-All of the wires have colored insulation (counting "transparent so you can see the color of the copper wire) as a color.)
+All of the wires have colored insulation (counting "transparent so you can see the color of the copper wire" as a color.)

 The problem is that there's no standard color code telling you which wire is what.
 Every manufacturer does it their own way.